 Statistics also show that more than 40% have a physical disability.

 The Mission’s objective is to focus on the guests’ specific, special needs leading to improvement of quality of life, management of symptoms, increased level of independence leading to transition into a higher level of care in the community.

-The Center’s multidisciplinary team of guest coordinators, care and case managers provide care and coordinate with local medical, social and mental health providers to assist L. Minor guests.
+The L. Minor Care Center’s multidisciplinary team of guest coordinators, peer and recovery specialists, care and case managers provide care and coordinate with local medical, social and mental health providers to assist L. Minor guests.
 The goal is to find solutions for the guests to live and thrive independently with supportive services in permanent housing, assisted living, skilled facilities and senior living.